If you want to use Blender with a Maya-like feel, you can install add-ons.

 - Use Industry Compatible keymaps for your situation

-Another solution.Use industry-compatible keymaps.
+Another solution is to use industry-compatible keymaps.

 If you want a Maya-like feel, Maya Config Addon For Blender!